quicwg/base-drafts/draft-ietf-quic-tls.md

 By setting `q = v`, values for both confidentiality and integrity limits can be produced.
 Endpoints that limit packets to 2^11 bytes therefore have both confidentiality and integrity limits of 2^26.5 packets.
-Endpoints that do not limit packet size have a limit of 2^21.5.
+Endpoints that do not restrict packet size have a limit of 2^21.5.

 # Change Log